6 Vital Points to Consider For Testing Cloud-Based Apps

 - Short Notice Period: Cloud provider provides a short notice period of (1–2 weeks) to the current customers about the advancements.
 This is a huge setback when manually authenticating the transformations to your SaaS application.

-- Enterprise Application Integration: Enterprise application integration needs data integration approval of both outbound and inbound information, from client network to SaaS application and the other way around.
+- Enterprise Application Integration: Enterprise application integration needs data integration approval of outbound and inbound information, from client network to SaaS application and the other way around.
 Data privacy requires careful approval to guarantee SaaS subscribers regarding security as well as the privacy of data.